Dutch-Piet/hello-color-actions-metals/README.md

-This Code starta with "hello-color-actions" code used for MIT Cloud Dev/OPS (CC-ENG-020-Dec23) for Assign 4.2 the code is modified for use in Assignment 8.2 to do the following;
+This Code starts with "hello-color-actions" code used for MIT Cloud Dev/OPS (CC-ENG-020-Dec23) for Assign 4.2 the code is modified for use in Assignment 8.2 to do the following;

 provide a custom "hello world greeting" (as in Assign 4.2) + the following;